 Another confusing thing people sometimes see is that the number of Users with the “New Visitor” type is different from the number of “New Users” in the same report…on the same row.
 It typically appears with websites with global appeal, and only on multi-day reports.

-This is caused by a quirk of Google Analytics tracking: at midnight, all active sessions are restarted for the new day.
+This is caused by a quirk of Google Analytics tracking: at midnight, all active sessions are restarted for the new day (see the image below).
 I think this was historically done so the sessions count would be accurate for each day.
 Sessions are counted only on the first ‘hit’ of the session, so if a session spanned 2 days, it would only be counted on the first day.
 That would result in page views on the second day with no session, which would mess up a lot of other things, so they just decided to restart the active sessions at midnight thinking that would be a good compromise.

 The result is a ‘New User’ session on the first day and a ‘New User’ on the second day, but from the same User.
-When the number of ‘New Users’ is totaled, you would see 2, but the ‘Users’ count would still be 1.
+When the number of ‘New Users’ is totalled, you would see 2, but the ‘Users’ count would still be 1.

 Again, the Users number is the right one — the ‘New Users’ contains a few duplicates.